CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

                     sleep_time: 5
         ...

-Saving and loading variable 'Markup'
+Saving and loading variable using 'Markup'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using this specific markup, users can save api, execute, configure,